Finnish musician, composer and educator based in Amsterdam firstname.lastname@example.org +31617367388 +358407560236

 More information, music and videos:

-Kirsi-Marja "Kiki" Harju (born in January 27th 1993) is a Finnish trumpet player, singer, composer, lyricist and band leader.
-Since 2015 this multitalent has her main focus in her Bachelor of Arts- studies in Conservatorium van Amsterdam (CvA), jazz trumpet as her main subject and Jarmo Hoogendijk, Ruud Breuls and Jan Oosthof as her teachers.
+Kirsi-Marja "Kiki" Harju (born in January 27th 1993) is a Finnish trumpet player, singer, composer, lyricist, band leader and producer.
+Since 2015 this multitalent has her main focus in her Bachelor of Arts- studies in Conservatorium van Amsterdam (CvA), jazz trumpet as her main subject and Jarmo Hoogendijk, Ruud Breuls and Jan Oosthof as her teachers, graduating in May 2019.
 Harju ended up in Amsterdam after starting trumpet playing in 2002 and doing music studies in The Music Institute of Porvoo, Sibelius high school and Pop & Jazz Conservatory in Helsinki.
 Her previous teachers have been Reijo Ruokonen, Leo Kylätasku, Tero Lindberg, Mikko Karjalainen, Raimo Korhonen, Tero Saarti and Jan Wessels.
 In Amsterdam Harju has enjoyed masterclasses and private lessons from world famous trumpet players, for example Terell Stafford, Ambrose Akinmusire and Alex Sipiagin.
 On top of that, Metropole Orchestra Academy projects/masterclasses have kept Harju busy during her studies in Amsterdam.
 Singing has always been as passion for Harju, and it has been as big part of her life as trumpet playing.
-She has performed with different kinds of ensembles in big variety of occasions and also has experience in leading her own bands (Kiki-O, KAMA Kollektiv) so as in being a side man and featuring artist (Karina, Waris).
-Harju is feeling very cosy working as a duo with jazz and pop repertoire, but also musicals and everything unique is close to her heart.
+She has performed with different kinds of ensembles in big variety of occasions and also has experience in leading her own bands (Kiki-O, KAMA Kollektiv) so as in being a side man and featuring artist (Karina, Waris, Mikko Sarvanne Hip Company).
+Harju is feeling very cosy working as a duo with jazz and pop repertoire, but basically anything unique is close to her heart.
 She has studied singing with Sanni Orasmaa, Tuula Kulhua, Mikko Jokinen, Antti Koivula, Tiia Marjanen, Esther Kuiper and currently with Humphrey Campbell, and attended masterclasses, for example from Sheila Jordan.
 Harju has gained a major amount of performing experience both as a trumpet player and as a singer.
 Small and intimate venues for duo performances or big festivals and clubs, it has varied a lot in the past years.
-Some of the most memorable performances have been in Pori Jazz Festival, Oslo Jazz Festival (Mikko Sarvanne Hip Company), Kaustinen Folk Music Festival (Viskain, Waris), Close Encounters Festival (Kiki-O), Bryssels Jazz Festival (BREXIT Choir), AIR Amsterdam (with DJ Patchwork), RAI Amsterdam and Dutch tv-program “Het Wereld Draait Door” (Amsterdam Funk Orchestra).
-Harju’s talents are not only in the field of music but also in theater and acting.
-Drama or improvisation, you name it and she will love doing it anyway!
-Several theatres in different cities in Finland (Porvoo, Helsinki and Lahti) have given her such experience about performing and expressing you don’t learn just in music lessons.
-Harju is identifying herself first of all as a versatile musician, but she doesn’t hesitate to admit the positive consequences of theatre in her life and musical career.
-One of Harju’s dreams is to work in a theatre so as leading a successful, original ensemble and teaching music.
-We will see where this path will take this young musician along the years. ”You are very musical and nobody can ever take that away from you.” – Jan Wessels "To me it sounds like you can "f****** play the trumpet!" - Ambrose Akinmusire “Great sound!” – Alex Sipiagin
+Some of the most memorable performances have been in Pori Jazz Festival, Oslo Jazz Festival (Mikko Sarvanne Hip Company), Kaustinen Folk Music Festival (Viskain, Waris), Close Encounters Festival (Kiki-O), Bryssels Jazz Festival (BREXIT Choir), RAI Amsterdam and Dutch tv-program “De Wereld Draait Door” (Amsterdam Funk Orchestra).
+KAMA Kollektiv is Harju’s latest project and based in Amsterdam.
+Word KAMA is the outcome of starting letters of the member’s first names in her 2nd quartet (2017).
+It still remains the name since in Finnish KAMA means “things” or “stuff”, which is also relevant to the music and stories Harju wants to tell; small things from everyday life, nature, love, aspiration etc. Mixing vocal and instrumental, nordic jazz and pop-scented melodies with band members different international backgrounds creates sentimental but exciting outcome.
+At the moment quartet’s line-up has established with Aurora Hentunen (FI) on piano, Yoad Korach (IL) on drums and Jonathan Nagel (DE) on double bass.
+KAMA Kollektiv recorded its first album “KOTI” (means HOME in Finnish) in October 2018 in Fattoria Musica – studios in Osnabrück, Germany and it was released in March 2019. ”You are very musical and nobody can ever take that away from you.” – Jan Wessels "To me it sounds like you can "f****** play the trumpet!" - Ambrose Akinmusire “Great sound!” – Alex Sipiagin